Merle Battiste: Early life and education

 Battiste received a B.S. degree from The Citadel, Military College of South Carolina, an M.S. degree in organic chemistry from Louisiana State University at Baton Rouge, under Prof. J. G. Traynham, and a Ph.D. in organic chemistry from Columbia University in 1959.
 He was Ronald Breslow’s first Ph.D. student.

 Career

-After conducting postdoctoral research (1960) with Saul Winstein at the University of California, Los Angeles, and after a short stint in the Army, he joined the faculty at the University of Florida where he remained as a professor of organic chemistry for 42 years, until his retirement in 2004.
+After conducting postdoctoral research (1960) with Saul Winstein at the University of California, Los Angeles, and after a short stint in the army, he joined the faculty at the University of Florida where he remained as a professor of organic chemistry for 42 years, until his retirement in 2004.

 Battiste's research focused on the synthesis of novel molecular structures.
-He published over 130 peer reviewed papers in Organic Chemistry and was known as a dedicated, passionate teacher.
+He published over 130 peer-reviewed papers in organic chemistry and was known as a dedicated, passionate teacher.

-As a passionate teacher, he convinced one of his research assistants, future Nobel Laureate Robert H. Grubbs, to study Organic Chemistry rather than Agriculture Science.
+As a passionate teacher, he convinced one of his research assistants, future Nobel Laureate Robert H. Grubbs, to study organic chemistry rather than agriculture science.

 Personal life

-Battiste passed away peacefully at his home Gainesville, FL on Saturday August 8.
-Battiste survived by his wife, Jan; his sons, Mark and John; his stepdaughters, Tanya, Paula, and Tracey; and six grandchildren.
+Battiste died at his home Gainesville, Florida, on August 8, 2009.
 Battiste loved gardening and he was member of the Gainesville Camellia Society for many years.